patrickAbarbosa/web-share-eat/README.md

 # Front End Share Eat
 This project was proposed by the 4all team for share eat.

+**Note: This project does not require the use of redux.
+However, it was used to demonstrate that i have mastered its use.**

 ## Dependencies
 * NodeJs
 * ReactJs